rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 ### Admonitions

-Admonitions, also known as call-outs, are an excellent choice for including side content without significantly interrupting the document flow.
-Material for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.
+Admonitions, also called out, are an excellent choice for including side content without significantly interrupting the document flow.
+Material for MkDocs provides several types of admonitions and allows for the inclusion and nesting of arbitrary content.

 !!!
 TIP

-    Pencils and staplers are really old-school.
+    Pencils and staplers are old-school.

 #### Usage